US pledges stronger climate action at Biden summit | DW | 22.04.2021

 As part of an executive order in his first days in office, Biden announced a new climate plan — expected to be released during the summit — on how the United States will work with the World Bank and International Monetary Fund to help poorer countries cut their emissions and protect ecosystems.

 Biden is also using the summit to portray the US as a global leader in the fight against climate change.
-Its reputation had suffered under the administration of his predecessor Donald Trump, who took the US out of the international Paris Agreement on Climate Change and rolled back environmental laws while promoting coal, oil and gas.
+Its reputation had suffered under the administration of his predecessor, who in addition to taking the US out of the international Paris Agreement also rolled back environmental laws while promoting coal, oil and gas.

 The US "has offered nothing on how it plans to make up for the lost four years," said Chinese Foreign Ministry Spokesperson Zhao Lijian at a press conference on Friday.
 "Its return is by no means a glorious comeback but rather the student playing truant getting back to class."